Skip to content

 October-December: 80-82°F. Slowly cooling from the summer peak but still very warm by any standard.
 December water temperatures are still warmer than summer water in most U.S. beach destinations.

 For the best snorkeling and diving conditions, the shoulder months (April through June) tend to offer the optimal combination of warm water, calm seas, and excellent visibility.
-Our beach guide has specific snorkeling recommendations for every month.
+Our beach guide has specific snorkeling recommendations, and Boca Catalina and Mangel Halto are the two shore-snorkeling spots we send everyone to first.

 Airfare follows the same seasonal pattern as hotels but with some nuances worth knowing.